eishiya/tiled-scripts/README.md

 ### Delete Collisions
 Deletes collision shapes from selected tiles in a Tileset.

+### Find Tiles in Project
+Finds instances of specific tiles across all the maps in your Project.

+### Flip Tiles in Brush
+Flips the tiles in your current brush stamp without flipping the stamp itself.

 ### Image to Map
 Generates a TileMap based on a source image by matching colours from the image to tiles, using user-defined color: tileID pairs.
 Useful for turning schematic map sketches into TileMaps.